When to Include and Avoid Using A Home Address on Your Resume

-With remote work opportunities becoming increasingly popular, it can be tough to decide if you should put your home address on your resume.
-This practice may have been commonplace 10 years ago, but is it still what recruiters are looking for today?
+In an era where remote work is becoming more and more prevalent, it can be tough to decide if your address belongs on your resume.
+This practice may have been commonplace 10 years ago, but is it still what recruiters are looking for in 2024?

-Adding your home address can be beneficial to show employers you are local and available for in-person interviews, but providing just a city and state is becoming more common and is preferred for remote and out-of-country applications.
+Today, including your address on your resume depends on multiple factors, including industry trends, privacy concerns, and the nature of the role you're applying for.
+Including your home address can show employers you're local and available for in-person interviews.
+However, providing just a city and state is becoming the standard and is preferred for remote and out-of-country applications.

 Should you put your home address on your resume?